informalsystems/ghere/README.md

 GitHub repos, with issues, pull requests and comments, over _here_, on my local machine.
 Pronounced "gear".

-**NB: This is still a work-in-progress.
-Please expect substantial changes.**

 ## Requirements

 * Go 1.19+